luetkemj/jsrlt/tutorial/part8.md

 If you run the game now, you should be able to click on your @ and inspect it's components.
 There should be an empty inventory!

-## Adding to the inventory with (g)
+## Managing our inventory with (g)Get and (d)Drop

-We need to do two things to be able to actually pick up items and add them to the inventory.
-First, we need to create an event to handle picking the item up off the dungeon floor and adding it to our inventory.
-Second, we'll add a new keybinding (g) to fire the event and 'get' whatever our @ is standing on.

-Back in `./src/state/components.js` we need to add an `onPickUp` event in our Inventory.
-This event will expect a payload (an entity id) that gets pushed onto the inventory list.

-Update the Inventory component to look like this:
+We'll start in our components file with adding a couple events to the `Inventory` component.
+We will need an `onPickUp` and an `onDrop` event.
+These will handle adding and removing items to our inventory list as well as removing the item from the dungeon floor on pickup and putting down on drop.

+In `./src/state/components.js` add `onPickUp` and `onDrop` events to the Inventory components.
+Both of these events will expect some entity as a payload.

 ```diff
 export class Inventory extends Component {